 Could be the exercise high people claim they get from working out, but I really do feel wonderful.
 I can not explain this euphoria I have been feeling.
 All I can say is, once you start doing something like this, going to the gym regularly with a friend, it is a wonderful feeling you have.

-I really wanted to think outside the box.
+I really wanted to think outside the box for a carb-free recipe.
 Portabello mushrooms just simply intrigue me.
 Most will use them in place of meat in sandwiches.

 - 4 portabello mushroom caps stem removed

 - 1 small onion quartered

 - 1 red bell pepper chopped